vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 ### Mirai City ###

 The first level of the game was designed to introduce the player to the general mechanics of the game.
 The various obstacles that are found along the way (blades, conveyer belts, and acid pools) are reminiscent of a city that is well-developed but at the same time, home to a lot of toxicity, both literally and figuratively.
-The name of the city is based on the Japanese word for 'future,' further illustrating the more futuristic' part of Isolasia.
+The name of the city is based on the Japanese word for 'future,' further illustrating the more 'futuristic' part of Isolasia.

 ### Hidden Forest ###